Mongolia 2023 "Ice Age Animals"

 About the same time, some eggshells of the ostrich were collected at Tsagan Nor, Mongolia by the American expedition.

 Mammoths and the ostriches appear to have been the last Asian Pleistocene "megafauna" to become extinct.
 According to recent research, both climate change and human population expansion were contributing factors for the extinction of Struthio anderssoni.
-In most of the places Struthio anderssoni got extinct 10.000 years ago, but in Southern Mongolia, the ostriches may have persisted for about 7.500 years ago.
+In most places, Struthio anderssoni went extinct 10,000 years ago, but in Southern Mongolia, these ostriches my have persisted until 7,500 years ago.

 Ostrich-like birds are depicted in rock art of the Mongolian rocks and caves in association with rhinoceros, horse, aurochs, and humans.